-Yesterday I didn't get the Seestar out in time for the comet, but the TV anchor made a passing remark about the Northern Lights, so I set the 6D out with the wide angle lens.
-Basically, I got star trails.
-There were a couple images in the middle of the night that showed a hint of the aurora way off to the north, but not worth posting.
-So here are the star trails from last night.
+Two nights ago, I didn't get the Seestar out in time for the comet, but the TV anchor made a passing remark about the Northern Lights.
+I set the 6D out with the wide angle lens and figured, if nothing else, I would get star trails.
+There were a couple images in the middle of the night that showed a hint of the aurora way off to the north, but very difficult to see and not worth posting.
+So here are the star trails.
 I'm not going to do anything else with this image so didn't try to edit out the satellite and airplane trails.
-Eight hours, 930 thirty-second exposures.
+Exactly eight hours, 930 thirty-second exposures.
+For those who want to do the math, 930*30/3600 is only 7 hours 44 minutes.
+There's also the one second the intervalometer needs in between exposures, and yes, that adds up to 16 minutes over eight hours.

 No comments: